pytorch-labs/executorch-examples/mv2/cpp/README.md

-# ExecutorTorch MobileNetV2 Demo C++ Application
+# ExecuTorch MobileNetV2 Demo C++ Application

-This is a simple C++ demo application that uses the ExecutorTorch library for MobileNetV2 model inference.
+This is a simple C++ demo application that uses the ExecuTorch library for MobileNetV2 model inference.

 ## Build instructions